 Stem cells are a class of undifferentiated cells that are able to give rise to multiple cell types of all tissues of the body, such as cartilage, skin, muscle, bone, organs or other body parts.
 They are self-renewing and have the natural ability to repair and re-grow damaged tissues.
 However, as we age or in people with degenerative diseases, stem cells may not be released effectively enough to fully repair the damaged areas.

-All procedures (platelet-rich plasma, bone marrow aspiration concentration and adipose-derived stem cell therapy) are performed in our state-of-the-art facility.
+All procedures (platelet-rich plasma, bone marrow aspiration concentration and adipose-derived cellular therapy) are performed in our state-of-the-art facility.

-Yes, we do use image guidance for all of our procedures since we believe the use of image guidance is necessary to ensure the stem cells get to the injured area that needs the treatment.
+Yes, we do use image guidance for all of our procedures since we believe the use of image guidance is necessary to ensure the cellular therapies get to the injured area that needs the treatment.
 We use both state-of-the-art Ultrasound and Fluoroscopic x-ray guidance machines depending on the procedure being performed.

 We treat a wide range of orthopedic problems of the knee, hip, ankle, shoulder, elbow, wrist, foot, and low back.
 Conditions treated include arthritis, tendonitis, joint cartilage and labrum problems, tennis and golfer’s elbow, rotator cuff tears and knee meniscus injuries, sacral iliac joint pain and injury, disc herniations as well as tears and injuries of tendons, ligaments and muscles.

-The treatments consist of an injection of prolotherapy, PRP or stem cells in combination or alone which are delivered to the site of pain or damaged tissue.
+The treatments consist of an injection of prolotherapy, PRP or cellular therapies in combination or alone which are delivered to the site of pain or damaged tissue.
 While the total number of injections required may vary depending on age and the severity and type of the condition, most patients require 2-4 injections spaced approximately 4-6 weeks apart.

-Generally speaking, PRP and stem cell therapies are very safe and minimally invasive comparing to traditional surgeries.
+Generally speaking, PRP and cellular therapies are very safe and minimally invasive comparing to traditional surgeries.
 You may feel pain at the PRP injection site for 1-2 day following the procedure.
 Most patients only require some extra-strength Tylenol.
-A few days of recovery time may be needed after a bone marrow draw or autologous stem cell procedure.
+A few days of recovery time may be needed after a bone marrow draw or autologous regenerative procedure.

-Some stem cell therapies are now being covered by some major medical insurances, workers compensation and automobile accident insurances.
+Some cellular therapies are now being covered by some major medical insurances, workers compensation and automobile accident insurances.
 However, Medicare at this time is not covering these therapies.

 Yes.
 Toxins in cigarette smoke prevent stem cells from becoming cartilage.
 Read more here.
 Alcohol consumption can also have damaging effects on the regeneration process of stem cells.
 In general the healthier you are the more affective your stem cells will be to repair the injured area.